DataDog/hiring-engineers/answers.md

 >- Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.
 >- When this monitor sends you an email notification, take a screenshot of the email that it sends you.

-The panel for editing message is well done, it become easy to create a message according to every situation.
+The message edition is well done, it becomes easy to create a message according to every situation.

 ![alt text](screenshots/7.png)